densiflora/blog/about/index.markdown

 title: About
 ---

-I plan to use this blog for my experiences with information security related subject.
+I plan to use this blog to share my experiences with information security related subjects.

 I am OSCP certified.
 Fascinated with hacking, malware, phishing, and red teaming.